browserengineering/book/book/embeds.md

 iframe refer to the *content box*, and adding the border width yields the *border box*.
 Note also that the clip we're appling is an overflow clip, which is not quite the same as an iframe clip, and the differences have to do with the box model as well.
+As a result, what we've implemented is somewhat incorrect with respect to all of those factors.

 [box-model]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model